alpacahq/alpaca-docs/content/api-references/oauth-api/_index.md

 bookHidden: false
 bookFlatSection: true
 weight: 10
-title: OAuth
+title: OAuth API
 summary: Develop applications on Alpaca’s platform using OAuth2.
 Let any user with an Alpaca brokerage account connect to your app.
 ---

-# OAuth Reference
+# OAuth API Reference

 Allow Alpaca users to connect their accounts to your application using OAuth2.